telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/haas_engine_sahara.md

     $ sudo pip install python-openstackclient

-As said, the above clients wrap the Openstack REST APIs; you could also use the REST APIs for adminsitrating Openstack, but the CLI is easier to use since most of the configuration has not to be given each time an operation is performed, but configured in a file or added as environment variables.
+As said, the above clients wrap the Openstack REST APIs; you could also use the REST APIs for administrating Openstack, but the CLI is easier to use since most of the configuration has not to be given each time an operation is performed, but configured in a file or added as environment variables.
 For instance, this configuration is valid for the admin user when using the Openstack Client:

     $ export OS_IDENTITY_API_VERSION=3
     $ export OS_AUTH_URL=`[`http://localhost:5000/v3`](http://localhost:5000/v3)